Leading the way in health care technology

 This Ted Talks presentation with Catherine Mohr gives an in-depth look into robotic-assisted surgery.

-The fall 2012 edition of Hill Country Health Magazine features in-depth coverage about the da Vinci's impact in Hays County.
-Click here
+Read this special issue of Hill Country Health Magazine to learn more about da Vinci's impact in Hays County.